 The service trail ascends, branching to the left (just before reaching the road) to an electricity pylon.
 I hope there may be walking access though the national park, past the pylon, but the service trail narrows and soon peters out.
 It would be very hard and slow work continuing this way.
 So I retrace my steps, finishing where the service trail meets Burraneer Avenue.

-4.3km Start of Rocky Creek Track
+More information on Rocky Creek Track